-To request a waiver of Harvard’s Open Access Policy, simply use the Waiver Generator and supply the information requested there.
-A formal letter notifying you of the waiver of the policy will be emailed to you at the address you provide.
+To request a waiver under Harvard's Open Access Policy, simply use the Waiver Generator and supply the information requested there.
+A formal letter notifying you of the waiver of the license will be emailed to you at the address you provide.

 The repository accepts not only articles covered by the license granted to Harvard under the Open Access Policy, but also articles not covered by the license.